openshift/enhancements/enhancements/cluster-logging/fine-grained-per-namespace-logs-access.md

   name: log-reader-group
 users:
 ```
-The group contains no users, and is not managed by the operator once it's created.
+The group contains no users.
 The cluster admin can then add users to the group by editing it manually.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1